Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 #### Cons

 While undoubtedly a powerful solution, n8n is not a dedicated low-code AI agent builder.
-So, we may find it more limited that some other platforms in this space in terms of more advanced use cases, such as multi-agent orchestration, memory handling, or long-running autonomy.
+So, we may find it more limited that some other options in this space in terms of more advanced use cases, such as multi-agent orchestration, memory handling, or long-running autonomy.

 Although it’s a low-code tool, some technical knowledge is still helpful when working in n8n.
 As it assumes a basic yet working knowledge of data flows, APIs, and conditional logic, it may be best suited to more technical user personas.

 Additionally, some users complain that n8n’s UI is less suited to more complex workflows, leading to a need to modularize in order to avoid visual clutter and improve maintainability.
-This isn’t a deal breaker, but it’s important to understand the platform's best practices.
+This isn’t a deal breaker, but it’s important to understand n8n's best practices.

 #### Pricing